decenomy/FLS/doc/README.md

 Setup
 ---------------------
-[Flits-Core](http://sss.org/wallet) is the original SSS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SSS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Flits-Core](http://FLS.org/wallet) is the original FLS client and it builds the backbone of the network.
+However, it downloads and stores the entire history of FLS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------